jointakahe/takahe/docs/tuning.rst

 Caching
 -------

-By default Takakē has caching disabled.
-The caching needs of a server can varying drastically based upon the number of users and how interconnected they are with other servers.

-There are multiple ways Takahē uses caches:
+There are two ways Takahē uses caches:

 * For caching rendered pages and responses, like user profile information.
   These caches reduce database load on your server and improve performance.